Green Book: What Do 2 Unlikely Companions Learn About Friendship & Love

 So, despite his degrees and culture, Dr. Don Shirley is in as much danger as any ordinary Black man.
 So, Dr. Shirley’s record company gives him The Negro Motorist’s Green Book (Traveling While Black).
 To keep him on his toes where Blacks are still less than second class citizens.

 Yet, this Green Book is nowhere near enough.
 More than any book, he needs Tony Lip.
 And, negotiating a contract is going to be on Tony’s terms; at least at first.
-Yes, The Green Book contains warnings and advice about very real dangers.
+Yes, Green Book contains warnings and advice about very real dangers.
 But soon; other “dangers” crop up.

 Those dangers, that is; that 2 polar opposite men mirror to each other, as they become tightly bound together travel companions; from New York City and back again.